Relkha/Draw/README.md

-# Aide : Pour deposer des modifications depuis un depot local :
+# Help : How to Submit Changes from a Local Repository :
-1. Avant le `add` toujours faire un `git pull` pour ne pas écraser le travail des autres.
+1. Always perform a `git pull` before `git add` to avoid overwriting others' work.
-2. `git add .`
+2. Use `git add .` to stage all changes.
-3. `git commit -m "Message décrivant les modifications"`
+3. Commit your changes with a descriptive message : `git commit -m "Message describing the changes"`
-4. Avant le `git push origin main`, toujours faire validé ces modifs en testant et par l'équipe.
+4. Before pushing to the main branch, test your changes and have them reviewed by the team.
-5. `git push origin main`
+5. Push your changes : `git push origin main`